 Let’s say you have a donor who gives you $500 a year, but your research shows that they give $5,000 a year to many other organizations.
 Research also shows they serve on the board of an organization where they give $15,000 a year.
 Perhaps you know why they’re not giving your organization more, but attention from a strong volunteer solicitor or board member who is giving $5,000+ would help.
 Whenever your research shows a donor is giving less to your organization than elsewhere, you absolutely must engage that donor.
 The best way is to assign a solicitor at the top or next highest giving level to speak with the donor.
 Occasionally, you’ll learn that the donor has valid reasons for not giving.
 More likely, you may inspire an increase — even a small one — which as I mentioned before, is the key to growth of an annual fund.

 Is your organization in a campaign?
 If you’re looking for strategic advice about maintaining and growing your annual fund during a campaign, read this advice from The Osborne Group.

-Mary Richter, a New York City based consultant, began her development career in 1997.
+About the author: Mary Richter, a New York City based consultant, began her development career in 1997.
 Since then, she has supported various causes in her fundraising work.